Refugee Rights

 Research

-CPJ conducts research a range of issues that explore the ever-changing landscape of refugee policy in Canada.
-Our research highlights the concerns of refugees, advocates, and sponsorship agreements holders in Canada.
+CPJ conducts research on a range of issues that explore the ever-changing landscape of refugee and migrant policy in Canada.
+Our research highlights the concerns of refugees, migrants, advocates, and Sponsorship Agreement Holders in Canada.

 Policy Statements

 Canadians take pride in our country’s multiculturalism.
-To truly embrace it, we need a new approach to how we treat those who seek refuge within our borders.
-Public justice means enacting policies that promote refugee resettlement and supporting refugees after they arrive in Canada.
+To truly embrace this value, we need a new approach to how we treat refugees and migrants within our borders.

 Church Resources